decisionmechanics/essential-robot-framework/notes/index.md

 - Optional `ELSE` block is run if no error occurs
 - Optional `FINALLY` block is always run
 - Ended with an `END`
+- Error message can be captured in a variable using `AS`

 ### TRY/EXCEPT example